Jennelle186/Sales-and-Inventory-System/README.md

 2. Install Node.js if you do not have it installed in your computer.
 You may download it here: https://drive.google.com/file/d/1WOHd12aIlEatNaarHFP91bU62LfvB2gr/view

+## Creating a Firebase Project for the web application

+1. You will need a Gmail Account for your Firebase project.
+You may click on the Google drive link provided above for a detailed step-by-step instructions on how to create one.
+2. With your signed in Gmail account, click on the button ‘console’.
+3. Click on the “Create Project”.
+4. Start by entering what your project name will be.
+To continue with the process, you must check the 2 checkboxes and not to leave a blank on the project name.
+Click continue to proceed.
+5. You may choose not to enable these analytics for the project.
+Click on continue to proceed and wait for the project to be completed.
+6. You may click ‘continue` after seeing a display message on the screen that the project is ready.
+7. Click on the icon "</>" with a tooltip of “web”.
+8. Enter the name of your application.
+The name entered here will also be the domain name of the web application.
+You may uncheck the Firebase hosting as you can still set this up later.
+9. You may click “continue to console” as shwon in the screen.
+10. Click on the “Build” and click on the "Authentication“.
+To proceed, click on the "Get Started” button.
+11. Enable Email/Password
+12. Click on Firestore Database on the Build panel and click on the “Create Database”.
+13. Thereafter, You may start on the production mode.
+14. You may choose a location but “asia-southeast2” is recommended the most.
+Thereafter, wait for it to load as this might take a while.
+15. Go to the “security rules” and update the code found in the Google Drive link on page .
+This will ensure that only a logged in user will be able to perform read and write functions in the database.

 ## How to open the project in Visual Studio Code

 1. Download the zip files of this project.